God's Own Country · Living Traditions

 Discover Onam

-Padayani Kolam — giant painted masks of areca palm sheath used in Padayani ritual Central Kerala
+Padayani Kolam — giant painted masks on areca palm sheath used in Padayani ritual Central Kerala

 Padayani — Dance of the Giant Masks